Sign-up ends in:

 How to Stop Chunking Irons for Good

 The chunk shot feels like a beginner’s mistake.
-However, the issue could be something rather simple.
+However, the issue could be something rather simple that even better players can struggle with from time to time.

 Check Your Distance to the Ball